Cost of Living: Below the National Average

 There is also a Celtic Festival, a craft festival and the Spoonbread Festival, complete with a pancake breakfast, a tractor show, concerts, clogging, a carnival and more.
 Renfro Valley, just outside of town limits, is a music venue with country music performances.
 Folk dancing performances happen every Friday night at Berea College.
 The Russell Acton Folk Center is the home of even more folk dancing.

-Walkable downtown Berea, which is small, has a collegiate vibe, but this is a "dry" town, meaning liquor is only sold by the glass in a few restaurants.
-Berea College students do not drink.
+Walkable downtown Berea, which is small, has a collegiate vibe, but this is a "moist" town, meaning liquor is only sold by the glass with food in a few restaurants.
+Berea College students do not drink alcohol.
 This may help explain Berea College's excellent academic reputation as well as Berea's reputation as a non-rowdy college town.

 Dining options cater to tourists, with numerous chain restaurants.
 There are, though, some locally-owned eateries, including ones with Chinese, Mexican and Italian menus.
 Craft shopping is king here, but the town also has a Walmart, a Walgreens and some other national retailers.